 The Operating Partnership Agreement provides that, until June 23, 2007, the Operating Partnership may not sell or otherwise transfer a Designated Property in a taxable transaction without the prior written consent of Messrs.
 Zuckerman and Linde.
-Similarly, the Company has agreed with the party that contributed 875 Third Avenue to the Operating Partnership that the Company will not sell or otherwise transfer that Property in a taxable transaction until November 21, 2007 without the consent of that party.
-The Operating Partnership is not required to obtain the aforementioned consent from the party protected thereby if such party does not continue to hold during the applicable period at least a specified percentage of his original OP Units.
-Since the consent of the protected parties is required only in connection with a taxable sale or other disposition of any Designated Property, the Operating Partnership will not be required to obtain such consent in connection with a "like-kind" exchange of any such property under Section 1031 of the Code or in connection with a number of other nontaxable transactions, such as a nontaxable reorganization or merger of the Operating Partnership or the formation of a joint venture involving a Designated Property pursuant to Section 721 of the Code.
+The Operating Partnership is not required to obtain the aforementioned consent from Messrs.
+Zuckerman or Linde if they do not continue to hold during the applicable period at least a specified percentage of his original OP Units.
+Since the consent of Messrs.
+Zuckerman and Linde is required only in connection with a taxable sale or other disposition of any Designated Property, the Operating Partnership will not be required to obtain such consent in connection with a "like-kind" exchange of any such property under Section 1031 of the Code or in connection with a number of other nontaxable transactions, such as a nontaxable reorganization or merger of the Operating Partnership or the formation of a joint venture involving a Designated Property pursuant to Section 721 of the Code.
+The Company has entered into similar agreements for the benefit of the party or parties who contributed certain Properties to the Operating Partnership.
+See "Business and Properties--Certain Agreements Relating to the Properties."

 Messrs.
 Zuckerman and Linde recognized approximately \$80 million in gain as a result of the Formation Transactions.
 To avoid the recognition of additional gain, Messrs.
 Zuckerman and Linde (together with certain other Continuing Investors) agreed to guarantee certain indebtedness of the Company in the amount of approximately \$135 million, which is represented by non-recourse liabilities on five of the Properties (2300 N Street, Ten Cambridge Center, the Garage Property, 191 Spring Street and Hilltop Business Center).
 Messrs.
 Zuckerman and Linde also agreed to guarantee up to approximately \$57.7 million of any recourse liabilities of the Operating Partnership (which initially consisted of amounts outstanding under the Unsecured Line of Credit) through a deficit restoration obligation set forth in the Operating Partnership Agreement.
 In addition to these guarantees, Messrs.
 Zuckerman and Linde also avoided the recognition of gain as a result of the allocation of their share of the Operating Partnership's non-recourse indebtedness in the amount of approximately \$695.3 million (including the approximately \$134.5 million noted above).
+The Company has entered into similar agreements for the benefit of the party or parties who contributed certain Properties to the Operating Partnership.
+See "Business and Properties--Certain Agreements Relating to the Properties."

 If the level of indebtedness of the Operating Partnership were to fall below the total indebtedness following the Initial Offering (approximately \$753 million), Messrs.
 Zuckerman and Linde would recognize taxable gain under Section 731 of the Code.
 To reduce this risk to Messrs.
 Zuckerman and Linde while providing the Company with sole control over its level of indebtedness, the Operating Partnership agreed to undertake to use its reasonable commercial efforts to cause its lenders to permit Messrs.
 Zuckerman and Linde to guarantee additional and/or substitute indebtedness following the Initial Offering.
 The Operating Partnership, however, is under no obligation to Messrs.
 Zuckerman and Linde to maintain any specified debt or any specified level of indebtedness or to make any payments to Messrs.
 Zuckerman or Linde if a reduction in the indebtedness of the Operating Partnership were to result in the recognition of gain by Messrs.
 Zuckerman or Linde.
-See "Risk Factors-Conflicts of Interest."
+See "Risk Factors--Conflicts of Interest."
+In addition, the Company has agreed with the parties that contributed certain Properties to the Company to permit such parties to guarantee certain amounts of indebtedness for specified periods of time.